jkboyce/hawkeye/packaging/README_packaging.txt

 The two .spec files in subdirectories here are used by Pyinstaller to make the respective executables.
 Pyinstaller doesn't do a perfect job of identifying dependencies, so the .spec files specify a handful of files we add to/remove from the build.
-For simplicity I keep everything that Pyinstaller *doesn't* pick up located in the directories here so the .spec files can easily include them.

 Build instructions on OS X: